joshlogan103/battleship-trivia/README.md

 ## Background

+I built this game to combine one of my favorite games from my childhood (Battleship) with my favorite game as an adult (Trivia).
+I found combining the two brings a fresh experience and rebalances the game in a unique way.

 ## How-to-Play

  Battleship Trivia is a new spin on an old classic.
 This game combines classic Battleship with Trivia.
 First, each player will set up their ships like in standard battleship.
-Next, the players will take turns guessing squares to find and sink their opponents ships.
+Next, the players will take turns guessing squares to find and sink their opponent's ships.
 In this version, the twist is that after getting a succesful hit on an opponent's ship, the current player will be given a trivia question.
-If they answer the question correctly, they will be able to guess again.
+If they answer the question correctly, they will be able to guess another square.
 This can continue as long as a player keeps getting hits and answering questions correctly.
 If a question is answered incorrectly, it's the end of the players turn and the game continues.
-The winner is the player that sinks all of the opponent's ships first.
+The winner is the player that sinks all of their opponent's ships first.

 ## Play the Game